 Certain antiseizure drugs can speed up the activity of these enzymes.
 As a result, taking certain antiseizure drugs with Otezla may cause Otezla to leave your system more quickly than usual.
 This can lead to lower levels of the drug in your body.
 And having a low level of Otezla may mean the drug won’t work as well as it should for treating your condition.

-Steps you or your doctor may take.
-Before starting Otezla treatment, be sure to tell your doctor if you take antiseizure drugs.
-They’ll recommend whether these medications can be taken together.
+Steps you or your doctor may take: Before starting Otezla treatment, be sure to tell your doctor if you take an antiseizure drug.
+They’ll recommend whether you can take these medications together.
 If needed, your doctor can advise you on a treatment alternative for Otezla that doesn’t interact with certain antiseizure drugs.

 Certain cancer drugs